 Microwave Popcorn Popper

-The bottles for our flavored syrups are made of PET, which is BPA-free.
+The bottles for our flavored syrups are made of PET.

 All colorants used in these materials fall under the same guidelines for food safety.